yduf/yduf.github.io/_posts/2022-12-10-color-term-cli.md

 title: Simple Colored output (term)
 tags: c++ ruby color term cli
 ---
-> Using terminal color code
+> Berlin and Kay found that, in languages with fewer than the maximum eleven color categories, the colors followed a specific evolutionary pattern. - Using terminal color code

 ## [List of ANSI color escape sequences](https://stackoverflow.com/questions/4842424/list-of-ansi-color-escape-sequences)